University Logo

 Explanatory and prescriptive theories of accounting provide the context for an examination of the determinants of financial reporting practice in New Zealand with special reference to accounting for pensions, foreign currency, deferred tax and financial instruments.
 Issues in international accounting and professional ethics are also addressed.

-Prerequisite: ACCTG 211 or 292
+Prerequisite: ACCTG 211

 ACCTG 312